onlinecity/gatewayapi-docs/docs/rest.rst

    :<jsonarr integer mnc: :term:`MNC`, mobile network code.
 Must be specified if doing charged SMS'es.
    :<jsonarr object charge: Charge data.
 More details on sending charged SMS'es to come.
    :<jsonarr array tagvalues: A list of string values corresponding to the tags in message.
 The order and amount of tag values must exactly match the tags.
+   :<json int max_parts: A number between 1 and 255 used to limit the number of smses a single message will send.
+Can be used if you send smses from systems that generates messages that you can't control, this way you can ensure that you don't send very long smses.
+You will not be charged for more than the amount specified here.
+Can't be used with Tags or BINARY smses.
    :>json array ids: If successful you receive a object containing a list of message ids.
    :status 200: Returns a dict with message IDs on success
    :status 400: Ie. invalid arguments, details in the JSON body